marksalvin/remember-them/README.md

 - Fix typography ✅
 - Rename components? ✅
-- Sort out title stuff and using correct template for each route in native
+- Sort out title stuff and using correct template for each route in native ✅
-- Can card go full screen on native or should actions move to header?
+- Can card go full screen on native or should actions move to header? ✅
+- Native app ✅
+- Fix roboto font error on toasts
-- native app
+- Build native app and deploy to phone (fastlane, expo, etc)
-- Implement basic tests around redux using jest runner
+- Deploy web app
+- Export to ... (text)
 - Use render item for rendering native list (iterator)
-- Fix styling
+- Fix styling on web app (inline with native and remove unused styles)
 - Upgrade webpack to v4
-- export to ... (text)
+- Create screenshots folder
+- Implement basic tests around redux using jest runner
+- Use native theme variables for colors?
+- Break molecules down in atoms?
 - Redux time travel for undo delete and edit?
 - React router material style transitions - https://marmelab.com/blog/2017/12/04/material-design-animations-react-router.html
 - Implement service worker
 - Implement i18n
 - Replace instances of link with withRouter?
-- webdriver tests (how do react native tests work?)
+- Webdriver tests (how do react native tests work?)

 ---